inbo/tutorials/content/tutorials/r_keyring/index.md

 Because you work on the **system keyring**, your keyring stays open even after the R sessions closed.

 Normally, it should be locked upon reboot.
-However, it is good practice to "consciously" lock your keyrings whenever you procedure using it has finished.
+However, it is good practice to "consciously" lock your keyrings whenever your procedure using it has finished.

 {{% callout note %}}